Title

 Research often involves collecting personal information about people who participate in research.Personal Identifiable Information (PII) and Protected Health Information (PHI)

-Note that these are general definitions and whether something counts as PII or PHI has to be evaluated in a case-by-case basis.
+Note that these are general definitions and whether something counts as PII or PHI has to be evaluated in a case-by-case basis by an expert such as an Internal Review Board (IRB) member or compliance officer.

 PII (personal identifiable information) are aspects of a person that could allow you to identify a person.